-We provide a remarkably simple closed-form solution to the curve estimation problem (8).
-It boils down to a kernel ridge regression, which is straightforward to implement.
-The solution builds on insights in functional analysis and machine learning by leveraging the structure of reproducing kernel Hilbert spaces such as \mathcal{H}{α} .
-Reproducing kernel Hilbert spaces are particularly important in machine learning because of the celebrated representer theorem, which states that every function in a reproducing kernel Hilbert space that minimizes an empirical objective function can be written as a linear combination of the reproducing kernel evaluated at the training points.
+We provide a remarkably simple closed-form solution to the non-parametric curve estimation problem (7).
+Importantly, the solution is linear, which establishes the link to factor modeling, and implies tradable discount bonds and factors.
+In more detail, our solution boils down to a kernel ridge regression, which is straightforward to implement.
+The solution builds on insights in functional analysis and machine learning by leveraging the structure of \mathcal{H}{α} being a RKHS.
+Such spaces are particularly important in machine learning because of the celebrated representer theorem, which states that every function in a RKHS that minimizes an empirical objective function can be written as a linear combination of the reproducing kernel evaluated at the training points.
 This is crucial as it effectively simplifies an infinite-dimensional optimization problem to a finite-dimensional one.
 This means by setting up the objective function (return error and smoothness measure) and space of functions (twice differentiable, \mathcal{H}{α}), the representer theorem uniquely pins down the basis functions to solve the non-parametric problem.
 As the solution is linear in these basis functions, it provides the formal link between factor modeling and non-parametric curve fitting.